thepeerstack/thepeer-react-native/README.md

 yarn add thepeer-react-native
 ```

 You need to install `react-native-webview` if you don't have it installed.
 It's a dependency for this package.
-Here's a [link](https://github.com/react-native-webview/react-native-webview) to their docs.
+Here's a <a href='https://github.com/react-native-webview/react-native-webview' rel='noopener noreferrer' target='_blank'>link</a> to their docs.

 ## Usage